 - In the Enter grades section, click Import.

 - Under Import File, click Choose File and select your import file.
+Ensure that your CSV includes the correct column header that matches the existing grade item name.

 - Click Continue.